 The two kilometer bazaar is a vaulted street that links the old city, the Friday mosque and old maydan with Shah Abbas' new maydan.
-The entry at the Maydan-i Shah is marked by a large portal that mirrors in form the entrance portal of the Shah Mosque.
-The iwan of the bazaar portal is flanked by galleries and crowned with the representation of Sagittarius in mosaic tile.
+The entry at the Maydan-i Imam is marked by a large portal (Qaysariyya Portal) that mirrors in form the entrance portal of the Shah Mosque.

-The portal accesses the royal bazaar, the royal mint and the royal caravanserai, leading to the major artery of the bazaar.
+Upon entering the portal from the Maydan-i Imam, one passes entrances to the royal caravanserai (saray) on the west and the royal mint (zarb'khana) on the east.
 Mosques, hamams and khans lead off this main street, much of which is lit by circular openings cut into the brick vaults, shafts of light dotting the passage at certain times of day.

 Blair, Sheila, Jonathan Bloom, and Richard Ettinghausen.
 The Art and Architecture of Islam 1250-1800.
 New Haven: Yale University Press, 1994.

 Grube, Ernst J., and George Michell.
 Architecture of the Islamic World: Its History and Social Meaning.
 New York: Morrow, 1978.